 (Variation of lesson plan by Michele Lawler at http://www.wnet.org/nttidb/lessons/ma/wetldma.html,

-destruction has occurred to Kanaha Pond in the past, what the current
+Maui News what has happened to Kanaha Pond in the past and the plans

-2. Students will work in pairs and be given a different real life
+2. Students will work in pairs and determine what Maui has done to

-- take away 1/2 of it for building,
+- took away 1/2 of it for building Costco and Triangle

 - build an extended airport runway